ebraekke/oci-mysql-intro/README.md

 }

 variable "priv_endpoint_ocid" {
-    description = "ocid of private endpoint in \"subnet_ocid\" to be used by new connection" }
+    description = "ocid of private endpoint in \"vcn_ocid\" to be used by new connection" }

-variable "compartment_ocid"     {
-    description = "ocid of compartment"
-}
 ```